 .
 You queue up a Dagon and step confidently into the goddamn

 You'll feel great.
 You'll punish an Armlet-toggling Slardar with your hair-trigger 'fuck you' button and yell something like "beep boop buh-zap, motherfucker!"
 I know I have.
 What you can't know at this moment is that the life you have chosen will catch up with you.
 This feeling of power can't last.
 All the fun you're having is actively and exponentially draining creation's supply of goodness and joy.
 Every innocent Keeper of the Light that you pop is a sacrifice on the altar of your hungering id.

 You blaze through the midgame like a streak of light the colour of hot blood.
 You are a ruiner; you create ruins.
 You sound like the crack of God's belt.
 You're the goddamn Laser King.
 But this story does not have a happy ending.
 You start stealing farm to make that next 1250G recipe.
 You do shameful things in the jungle.
 You bottom out alone in the Rosh pit, cursing whoever decided that you couldn't double-tap the hotkey to turn your Dagon on yourself.

 You are responsible for accelerating the Fun-Death of the Universe.
 I'm no mathematician, but if there was a formula for calculating the impact of a Dagon on a Dota 2 match I'm pretty sure it'd look something like this:

-Where n is fun, x is the level of your Dagon, and y is Keeper of the Light's pathetic old man tears.
+is Keeper of the Light's pathetic old man tears.

 FACT #4: Everything you believe in is a falsehood.
 Order, pattern, number, sense and hope are lies you tell yourself to give meaning to a meaningless existence.
 You are a speck, a mote of nothingness, clinging desperately to the notion that you have a purpose.
 There is no purpose.
 Reality itself hates you, and you are doomed.